Research

 Extinction inference, drivers and mechanisms

 In the presence of the ongoing mass extinction on a global scale, it is critical to improve understanding of drivers and mechanisms that lead to extinction, as well as our ability to assess likelihood of extinction.
-I am especially interested in the approaches that improve reliability of extinction inference, especially in rare species that are commonly characterized by low data availability.
+I am especially interested in the approaches that improve reliability of extinction inference in rare species, which are commonly characterized by low data availability.

 Invasive species

-I have been highly interested in the field of biological invasions since the onset of my scientific work and my bachelor thesis (focused on nutria, shown here).
-My main research topics include traits and characteristics that influence invasiveness, population dynamics of species invasions and the development of novel invasion assessment tools and new concepts.
+I have been always highly interested in the field of invasion science, since the start of my scientific work and my bachelor thesis (focused on nutria, shown here).
+My main research topics include social aspects of biological invasions, key traits and mechanisms that shape invasion process, population dynamics of invasive species, and the development of novel invasion assessment tools and new concepts.

 Conservation culturomics and iEcology